-A Portfolio manager (PM) oversees the management of investment portfolios for their clients, which include pension funds, banks, hedge funds, wealth management firms, insurance companies, charities, and family offices.
-The PM is responsible for maintaining the proper asset mix and investment strategy that suits the clients’ needs.
+A Portfolio manager (PM) oversees the management of investment portfolios for their clients.
+Clients include pension funds, banks, hedge funds, wealth management firms, insurance companies, charities, and family offices.
+The PM is responsible for maintaining the proper asset mix and investment strategy that suits the client’s needs.

-The personality of someone who would thrive in a portfolio manager position at an asset management firm likely has the following character traits:
+The personality of someone who would thrive in a portfolio management position at an asset management firm likely has the following character traits:

-Preparing for an interview in portfolio management is similar to equity research.
+Preparing for an interview in portfolio management is similar to preparing for an interview in equity research.
 We have organized the most common interview questions from a wide range of sources and provided the answers you need in our equity research interview guide.
-It would also be helpful to review of macro economic interview questions as well.
+It would also be helpful to review macro economic interview questions as well.

 The PM role is not a means to an end, but an end in itself.
 Most people remain in the role for a long time and focus on gaining more assets under management (AUM).
-In terms of progression some people may take on leadership or executive roles at the firm, or they have enough connections, start their own asset management firm.
+In terms of progression, some people may take on leadership or executive roles at the firm, or they may start their own asset management firm.

-Below is a range of compensation you can expect to earn as a buy side PM.
-It should be noted that there can be a wide range based on the firm, the year, and you AUM.
+Below is a range of compensation you can expect to earn as a portfolio manager.
+It should be noted that there can be a wide range based on the firm, the year, and your total AUM.

 Junior Portfolio Manager: $200,000 to 500,000+